xapian/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

-FILLME
+	I have studied with Golang in my internship.
+I worked on developing a software that makes web crawling.
+I used PostgreSQL and Beego in this project.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**

-FILLME
+-

 **What other approaches have you considered, and why did you reject those in favour of your chosen approach?**

-FILLME
+	I thought of finding only the best fit for the approaches.

 **Please note any uncertainties or aspects which depend on further research or investigation.**

 FILLME

 **How useful will your results be when not everything works out exactly as planned?**

-FILLME
+	I think my results will be useful because I don't lose motivation in a stress situation.

 Project Timeline
 ----------------